 - Optimism about future use

 These traits come from empathy, imagination, and responsibility not failure.
+It’s not your fault and you can take small steps to make a positive difference.

 The Bigger Picture:

 The “take-make-dispose” cycle contributes to clutter in our homes and harm to the planet.
 Letting go is harder than ever, donation centers are overwhelmed, estate items sell for below market value, and even giving things away can be exhausting.
+Everything comes at a cost.

 Intentional Choices Protect Your Energy: